fortuna/transports/README.md

 You can see an Adaptor as a pair of streams attached to both ends of the adapted stream, with one being the inverse transformation of the other.

-As a real world example, you can imagine format B as being encrypted text, and format A as being plain text, in which case the Adaptor would attach a stream that encrypts text to the write end of the plain text stream, and a stream that decrypts text to the read end of the plain text stream.
+As a real world example, you can imagine format B as being encrypted text, and format A as being plain text, in which case the Adaptor would attach a stream that encrypts text to the write end of the socket stream, and a stream that decrypts text to the read end of the socket stream.

 ```
                    Encryption Adaptor